justinrummel/jr.com-mm/_posts/2015-02-06-resizing-a-vmware-fusion-ubuntu-server-logical-vhd-via-guided-partitioning.md

 > You can think of LVM as "dynamic partitions", meaning that you can create/resize/delete LVM "partitions" (they're called "Logical Volumes" in LVM-speak) from the command line while your Linux system is running: no need to reboot the system to make the kernel aware of the newly-created or resized partitions.
 > <cite>[The Benefits of LVM](http://askubuntu.com/a/3833)</cite>

-So lets see what we are working with and how it differs from the "Easy Install".
+So let's see what we are working with and how it differs from the "Easy Install".
 We'll launch our new Ubuntu Server VM and perform the same tasks as last time to get a sense of how much space is available.

 {% highlight bash %}
 sadmin@ubuntu:~$ sudo fdisk -l